bbauska/W3Cx-4of5-thru-May-2024/README.md

 <p align="center" width="100%">
 <img src="./images/image097.jpeg"
   style="width:4in;height:2.26742in"
-  alt="Screenshot of example with 4145 FPS displayed" />
+  alt="Screenshot of example with 4145 FPS displayed." />
 </p>

 <h4>Source code extract of this example:</h4>